jbellsey/redux-model-utils/README.md

 Note that in order to use this feature, your selectors must be functions rather than strings.

+In addition, your model will be given a new method `newID()`, which you can use to assign a unique ID to your model elements.
+Do not persist this ID to your database, as it creates IDs that are not guaranteed to be globally unique.
+If you need a true guid, or if you prefer to generates IDs another way, feel free to ignore this method.

 Here's a fuller example:

 ```javascript